jcampbell05/volcano/Documentation.md

 ## Implementation

-This is a living document and will be updated as we update Volcano, this is a brief guide to how we've implemented various language features in shel lscript.
+This is a living document and will be updated as we update Volcano, this is a brief guide to how we've implemented various language features in shellscript.